-In connection with our acquisition of Oncoceutics in January 2021, we recorded a total of \$82.9 million of acquired in-process research and development expenses for the nine months ended September 30, 2021, which included \$25.0 million for an upfront payment to Oncoceutics, \$43.4 million related to the fair value of the 8,723,769 shares of common stock issued to Oncoceutics, a \$14.0 million promissory note due on the one-year anniversary of the acquisition and \$0.3 million related to transaction costs consisting primarily of legal and professional fees.
+In connection with our acquisition of Oncoceutics in January 2021, we recorded a total of \$82.9 million of acquired in-process research and development expenses for the three months ended March 31, 2021, which included \$82.6 million of in-process research and development assets expensed and \$0.3 million of transaction costs.
+We paid consideration including an upfront payment of \$25.0 million to Oncoceutics, \$43.4 million related to the fair value of the 8,723,769 shares of common stock issued to Oncoceutics, and a \$14.0 million promissory note due on the one-year anniversary of the acquisition.